jrmsklar/NSFont-Family-Names/README.md

 ## Adding a custom font
 In order to add a custom font file into your Mac app, do the following steps:
-	1. Create a folder title Fonts in your main project folder, where all your classes are
+1. Create a folder titled Fonts in your main project folder, where all your classes are
 2. Add the font file to your Xcode project by dragging it into Xcode from Finder
 3. Add a new Copy File to your target.
 To do this: click on your target -> click on Add Build Phase -> click on Add Copy Files
 4. Set the destination of the Copy Files build phase to Resources, with a path of Fonts (or whatever you named the fonts folder in step 1)
 5. Add a `ATSApplicationFontsPath` key to your ProjectName-Info.plist, with the value `Fonts` (or whatever you named the fonts folder in step 1)

 After you do the steps listed above, run `[[[NSFontManager sharedFontManager] availableFontFamilies] description]` to see the font family name to be used in your app.